peytoncordero/DRI25/html-css.md

 facilitators:
     name: 'Ian Williams'
     description: 'Ian (he/him) is a doctoral student in the PhD Program in Social Welfare at the CUNY Graduate Center.
 He researches the intersections of emerging technologies, human services, and organizational systems.
-Ian likes to hang out in digital humanities spaces, and was creating websites in HTML back in the early 2000s.'
+Ian likes to hang out with digital humanists, and was creating websites in HTML back in the early 2000s.'

 estimated time:
     - 2-3 hours